kalikichandu/Python/Reading_text_files_using_Pandas/README.md

-Python Example to read the data in Text files
+Python Program to read the data in Text files

 Place the text file in the working directory.
 Include the Separator character in 'sep' argument of read_csv function.